-Long-term costs: PVCY/vinyl fences require the least amount of maintenance, lowest cost long-term, and highest durability.
+PVC/vinyl fences require the least amount of maintenance, the lowest cost long-term, and the highest durability.
 Wood fences will need to be sanded, stained, re-painted, and replaced over the years.

-What is the most durable high end privacy fence?
+What is the most durable material for a high-end privacy fence?

 Vinyl fencing can last 30 or more years with minimal maintenance required.
-Unlike wood that can warp, rot, or shrink over time, vinyl is rigid and resilient.
+Unlike wood, which can warp, rot, or shrink over time, vinyl is rigid and resilient.
 It is resistant to pests, rain, snow, temperature changes, and other elements.
-Therefore, vinyl fencing is the longest-lasting fence material and least expensive long-term option.
+Therefore, vinyl fencing is the longest-lasting fence material and the least expensive long-term option.

-How do I extend the height of my fence for privacy?
+How do I extend the height of my fence for added privacy?